lauzingaretti/pSBVB/README.md

 ## Example

-Contains an example consisting of 150 **SNPs** from the 47 lines from a panel  of commercial octoploid strawberry.
+Contains an example consisting of 150 **SNPs** from the 47 lines from a toy  panel of  octoploid strawberry.

 ## Authors